 We have wanted to put a piano in our house for years but never got around to the task of it.
 David can play a bit, and I remember one song… A Thousand Miles by Vanessa Carlton, because really, what else do you need?
 Poppy has loved playing around on here, and I hope that she enjoys learning as she gets older.
 Although she probably wont, because I haven’t met a kid that didn’t loathe piano lessons.
 My piano teacher actually wanted me to quit, can’t imagine why.

 We recently found a small one for free on craigslist and hired movers to bring it to our house.
 The reason it took so long to put one in our house is because it’s was such a daunting Saturday job for David to go rent a truck and get his buddies to move one.
 So I finally just called movers to pick one up, definitely worth the money.
+If you’re looking to hire movers to handle your piano, you can find pricing details here.

 I knew I wanted to paint the piano white so I started as soon as it was dropped off.
 I posted on Instagram asking for any piano painting tips, but who was I kidding, I never wait for instruction I just go for it and see how it turns out anyway.
 It turned out good!
 I didn’t sand it down only out of laziness, but good thing I’m lazy, because someone messaged after saying make sure you don’t sand it because it might effect the sound.